iVP-GmbH/iVP-gitbook/home/ivp-planning/machines/scale-objects.md

 The scaling objects offers a way to alter the size of every object.
 This is useful to make adjustments of objects that are not [customizable](customizable-machines.md).

-{% hint style="warning" %}
 Exercise caution when using the scaling function to prevent distortions or errors.
-When opting for the [customization](customizable-machines.md) options of an object, keep in mind that scaling along the Z-axis is possible for most, yet not all objects
+When opting for the [customization](customizable-machines.md) options of an object, keep in mind that scaling along the Z-axis is possible for some, it may not apply to most objects.
-{% endhint %}

 ## Scaling objects in the 3D-panel: